• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 997-6512

-Breil Bonaguro serves as the Program Coordinator for First Year Experience.
+Breil Bonaguro (she/her/hers) serves as the Program Coordinator for First Year Experience.
 Her responsibilities include the implementation of Family and Student Orientation and First Year Programs, supervising student staff, and aiding students in their transition into the Chapman community.
 Breil has her Bachelor of Arts in Political Science and Peace Studies and is finishing her Master of Arts in Leadership Development from Chapman University.
 Breil is passionate about working with college students because of her own undergraduate experience at Chapman.
 She is a first-generation college graduate and is delighted to continue serving the Chapman community.
 During her free time, Breil loves spending time with her family and friends, going to the beach, listening to music, reading, and exploring outdoors.

-photo of Katlyn Barbaccia
+photo of Frances Isler

-Graduate Assistant, Orientation
+Graduate Assistant, First Year Experience

 Davis Community Center